 The Coffice was just what Nigel and his team needed at this early stage of the business because of its ”amazingly fast broadband”, central and well connected location, flexibility and the ability to “drop in as and when is convenient.”

-However, once Nigel discovered more about the other offerings available at the Eagle House business club, it soon became apparent that it would be better for them to join as an Unlimited member.
+However, once Nigel discovered more about the other offerings available at the Eagle House business club, it soon became apparent that it would be better for them to join as a co-working member.
 On this Nigel, explains:

 “Almost immediately we realised that being a Nomad would no longer be suitable.
-We are now four full-time staff but will be 5 by mid-March and 8 by the time that we go live in summer 2016, so we have now taken a corporate membership in the The Brew Eagle House business club.”
+We are now four full-time staff but will be 5 by mid-March and 8 by the time that we go live in summer 2016, so we have now taken co-working membership in the The Brew Eagle House.”

 For Nigel, deciding on what sort of environment his new business required was a simple listing of priorities including location, security and excellent business services.

-But specifically, The Brew Eagle House, as a transition from being a Nomad, appealed to Nigel, because he says, “the cost is reasonable, the services are good, the staff are pleasant and efficient and other similar clubs "were patchy at best”.
+But specifically, The Brew Eagle House, as a transition from being a Nomad, appealed to Nigel, because he says, “the cost is reasonable, the services are good, the staff are pleasant and efficient and other similar co-working spaces "were patchy at best”.